mrkaleArduinoLib/gbj_appbucket/README.md

 <a id="constants"></a>

 ## Constants

-* **gbj\_appbucket::VERSION**: Name and semantic version of the library.
+* **VERSION**: Name and semantic version of the library.

-Other constants and enumerations are inherited from the parent library.
+Other constants, enumerations, result codes, and error codes are inherited from the parent library.

 <a id="interface"></a>